 Because seriously, who isn’t looking for some amazing places to visit in Spain?

-Glad we can agree on the REALLY important things in life (insert sarcasm here).
+Glad we can agree on the REALLY important things in life (insert sarcasm here), like how awesome day trips from Malaga really are.

 If you feel like I do about Spain (and I’m sure you do because that’s probably why you’re here), then this list of 42 insanely gorgeous, fairytale level pretty places to visit in Spain is for you.